paulghaddad/baby_site/src/pages/activities/index.md

 ### Customize your play gym

-Early on, my son wasn’t engaging with some of the items that came with his play gym.
+Early on, Hayden wasn’t engaging with some of the items that came with his play gym.

 So I customized it myself with three [black and white cards](https://www.amazon.com/gp/product/B08DLR33HG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1).

 I punched a hole in each one and attached it to the play gym structure with a string.
 The cards dangled from the top of the play gym.
 There are images on both sides of the cards, which made them fun to look at -- especially when they moved.

-This worked great until my son was ready to grasp objects.
+This worked great until he was ready to grasp objects.

 So I customized it again.